SwapnilJambhulkar/SwapnilJambhulkar/README.md

 - 🌱 I’m currently learning GraphQL, Advanced Reactjs, Next JS
 - 💬 Ask me about #Javascript #ReactJS #NodeJS
 - 😄 Pronouns: he/him
-- 🏋️‍♀️ Hobby: Working out at the gym is not just a hobby for me; it's a to keeps me energized and motivated.
+- 🏋️‍♀️ Hobby: Working out at the gym is not just a hobby for me; it's a way to keeps me energized and motivated.

 ### 🤙 Connect with me: